 The main narrative of this first arc is the Red Dawn and thankfully we have more detail being provided this issue.
 The Red Lanterns are dying and Atrocitus has reached desperation when it comes to keeping his army alive.
 It’s not the first time the Red Lanterns have found themselves in this position nor is it the first time the Reds have infected Earth but despite the regurgitating plot points from two previous stories it at least poses an interesting threat for the Green Lanterns.

 This issue is the first for Robson Rocha and his art work is certainly not the worst we’ve seen on a Green Lantern title.
 His facial expressions lack subtlety but the reader clearly understands what the characters are experiencing emotionally which is a good thing.
 I do find that the sexualization of both Bleez and Cruz undermines DC’s goal of being more female friendly.
 Cruz’s body hugging clothing seems like a poor choice as does the visually distracting presence of Bleez’s backside and for a brief moment I thought I was looking at Ed Benes’ work.
 I also found it ironic that just panels after Baz claims that they’d have to cut his finger off to get his power ring that Rocha forgot to draw it on his hand while Simon had entered “Emerald Sight”.
 A good first effort in my opinion.

-Green Lanterns #1 has too much past history for new readers who may find the plot hard to follow without knowing a considerable amount of backstory while ignoring enough history to make long time readers feel that what came before doesn't matter.
-It's a series built upon a muddled continuity and a forced agenda which dilutes the Green Lantern legacy.
-Two out of five lanterns.
+Green Lanterns #1 has too much past history for new readers who may find the plot hard to follow without knowing a considerable amount of backstory while ignoring enough history to make long time readers feel that what came before doesn’t matter.
+It’s a series built upon a muddled continuity and a forced agenda which dilutes the Green Lantern legacy.
+Four out of ten lanterns.